nickgerace/kubechonk/README.md

 # kubechonk

-Finds the "chonkiest" nodes with this kubectl plugin.
+Find the "chonkiest" nodes with this kubectl plugin.